Whale Shark Jack

-Whale Shark Jack is an upcoming Australian family film starring Abbie Cornish, Michael Dorman and Alyla Browne.
-It is a heartwarming story about family, friendship, and the natural world as a young girl comes to terms with the loss of her father by embarking on a risky mission to save her best friend, a whale shark named Jack.
+Whale Shark Jack is an Australian family film starring Abbie Cornish, Michael Dorman and Alyla Browne, released on 2 April 2026 through Stan.
+It is a story about family, friendship, and the natural world as a young girl comes to terms with the loss of her father by embarking on a risky mission to save her best friend, a whale shark named Jack.

+It was developed by a Western Australian creative team, including screenwriter and author Kathryn Lefroy and sibling directors Miranda Edmonds and Khrob Edmonds, in their feature directorial debut.
+Whale Shark Jack is set on and around the Ningaloo Reef in Western Australia.

 Premise

-Sarah (12) lives on a boat with her parents, who research whale sharks.
+Sarah, aged 12, lives on a boat with her parents, who research whale sharks.
 Her only friend is a whale shark named Jack, who Sarah rescued when he was a pup.
-But following a tragic accident, mum and Sarah move to the coastal town of Exmouth.
+But following a tragic accident, Sarah and her mum move to the coastal town of Exmouth.
 Desperate to return to her old life, Sarah pegs all her hopes on Jack, certain that when his migration brings him back to Exmouth, mum will take her out on the boat again.
 But Jack fails to return, so Sarah embarks on a risky mission to find him.
-Whale Shark Jack is a heartwarming adventure story about family and friendship, the natural world, and moving forward when all hope seems lost.